 While you share common areas, each roommate should have their own space that others respect.
 Encourage each other to:

 - Ask for permission to use personal belongings.

 Example: If a roommate’s door is closed, always knock and wait for permission to enter.
 This helps maintain the balance between shared and personal spaces.

 Shared spaces should reflect the tastes and styles of all roommates.
 Decisions about decorating shared areas should be made together.
 This includes the choice of paint color, art, furniture, and other decor elements.

-Pro Tip: Create a shared Pinterest board or similar platform where everyone can pin their decor ideas.
-It helps ensure everyone's taste is considered and the final design feels like home for everyone.
+What to Do: Create a shared Pinterest board or similar platform where everyone can pin their decor ideas.
+It helps ensure everyone’s taste is considered, and the final design feels like home for everyone.